okta/okta.github.io/_source/_posts/2017-10-13-okta-groups-spring-security.md

 Notice that we've embedded all the settings to connect to our Okta tenant as inline Thymeleaf Template variables (lines 3 - 8).
 These values are passed in from the Spring Boot controller as part of the model.
 This is powerful because you only have to specify these settings in one place.
 Both server side and client side make use of them.
 You'll see how these settings are managed below.
 For now, just know that they all come from the `application.yml` file.

-After the Okta SignIn Widget is configured and instantiated, we check to see if the user has already logged in.
+After the Okta Sign-In Widget is configured and instantiated, we check to see if the user has already logged in.
 If so, we send them to the `/authenticated` page.
 If not, we render the widget, which gives the user the opportunity to log in.

 Here's the `renderWidget` function: